 How to help with ADHD medication side effects

-Nausea and headaches: These side effects tend to go away within a few weeks of starting medication.
-You may be able to minimize them in the meantime by having your child take the medication with food.
+Nausea and headaches: These tend to go away within a few weeks of starting medication.
+In the meantime, try having your child take the medication with food.

 Understood is not affiliated with any pharmaceutical company.